MaxHillebrand/archive_towardsliberty/docs/bitcoin/Qubes.md

 Unfortunately, Qubes does not run on every hardware, so check the [hardware compatibility list](https://qubes-os.org/hcl) to see if another contributor has verified that the OS works on your specific computer.
 The gist of it is, **more RAM = more better**.
 8GB RAM is the bare minimum, 16GB RAM is comfortable, 32GB RAM is reasonable, but why not 128GB RAM?!
-[Installing Qubes](https://qubes-os.org/doc/installation-guide) should be pretty straight forward, make sure to verify the PGP signature of the iso file and to set a secure password for the luks disk encryption and user.
+[Installing Qubes](https://qubes-os.org/doc/installation-guide) should be pretty straight forward, make sure to verify the PGP signature of the iso file and to set a secure password for the luks disk encryption and user [notice there is no sudo password].

 ## Sys VMs

 After a proper installation, Qubes will have generated multiple virtual machines that will manage different important tasks of the operating system inherently compartmentalized.
 The defaults are pretty good, and these should not be messed with too much by an inexperienced user.
-These sys VMs should be run at launch and should be kept running all the time.
+These sys VMs should be run automatically at launch and should be kept running all the time.

 ### dom0

 This is the operating system that is installed "bare metal" on the hardware itself.
 It has full admin rights to the whole computer, and thus it is critical to keep this VM clean and secure.
+Notice that dom0 is not directly connected to the internet, and thus it cannot directly download and install software.
 From this fedora based VM, other VMs can be created, booted and destroyed.
 VMs can be booted with `qvm-start <name of VM>` and shutdown with `qvm-shutdown <name of VM>`.